How Agency Culture Can Grow Your Business Tenfold

 For example, reward the person who goes out of their way to help a fellow co-worker, even on a project they aren’t assigned to.
 Recognize group efforts with gift cards and free lunches.
 Let everyone attend a celebration event when a big client signs on.

-Understand that while some people might speak up more often or have a more noticeable impact on outcomes that everyone has a part to play.
+Understand that while some people might speak up more often or have a more noticeable impact on outcomes everyone has a part to play.
 Brands failing to recognize the valuable assets of all their workers may lose those people to another company.

 The way you layout your office can encourage team effort.
 An open concept works for initiating conversations, but understand some people need a quiet space to brainstorm.